pawREP/ZHM5PatchBuilder/README.md

 Let me know if you come across any other issues.

 ### Important note about online play:
-Patches generated with this tool do not and are not intended to work during online play.
+Some important files are fetched from IOIs server while playing online, those files have priority over any files located in the local archives.
+Consequently, patches that modify those files do not and are not intended to work during online play.
 For obvious reasons, I'll not provide any further info or help regarding this issue.

 ### License
 MIT Licence